alnitak/flutter_recorder/README.md

 [A web example compiled in WASM.](https://marcobavagnoli.com/flutter_recorder/)

-## 🚀 Setup Permissions
+## 🚀 Setup
-After setting up permission for you Android, MacOS or iOS, in your app, you will need to ask for permission to use the microphonem maybe using [permission_handler](https://pub.dev/packages/permission_handler) plugin. https://pub.dev/packages/permission_handler
+After setting up permission for you Android, MacOS or iOS, in your app, you will need to ask for permission to use the microphone maybe using [permission_handler](https://pub.dev/packages/permission_handler) plugin. https://pub.dev/packages/permission_handler

 #### Android